 City Council established the BPAC in 1999 to produce the Bicycle and Pedestrian Transportation Plan which was adopted in 2000.
 In 2003 and 2008 the City re-established the BPAC for the purpose of updating the Plan.
-During the 2008 adoption of the Plan, City Council established a permanent committee to meet regularly.
+In 2009, City Council established a permanent committee to meet quarterly.

-The purpose of the BPAC is to recommend bicycle and pedestrian infrastructure improvements, recommend updates to the Bicycle and Pedestrian Transportation Plan, and provide a venue for public input on matters related to bicycle and pedestrian facilities and programs.
+The purpose of the BPAC is to recommend bicycle and pedestrian infrastructure improvements, monitor implementation of the Bicycle and Pedestrian Transportation Plan, and provide a venue for public input on matters related to bicycle and pedestrian facilities and programs.
 The BPAC is an advisory committee to the City Council and City staff with no decision or policy-making authority.
 Staff support is provided by the Department of Public Works and appointed by the Director of Public Works.